argongs/terminal_calculator/README.md

 Note that you need to have [gcc](https://gcc.gnu.org/) along with [make](https://www.gnu.org/software/make/) installed on your system in order to compile **terminal_calculator**.
 Note the presence of the `-C` argument in the `make` command.
 It tells the `make` command to look for the **makefile** in the specified directory.

-Now let's see how to use the executable file :
+Now let's see how to use the executable file (while you are in the `terminal_calculator` directory):

 1. Direct operation mode :
    - Usage :